DJTech84/boiler-card/README.md

 - Night mode
 - Anticooling
 - Power, pump and resistor status
-- Power, punp and resistor Energy
+- Power, pump and resistor Energy
 - No pop-up, click on the status to change it!

 ---